vflopez77/Election_Analysis/README.md

 ```

   ## Summary
-This methodology is fast and accurate and can be applied to any kind of election.
+The script used for this election is fast and accurate, and can be applied to any type of election.
+For a primary election, with a subsequent run-off election, it can easily be modified to find the top <b><i>n</i></b> number of candidates to be enterd in the run-off.
+It can also be altered to process election results by district, as well as county and any combination of those.